department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 ### How do I plan a burial for a deceased family member?

-#### I have a pre-need decision letter confirming they can be buried in a VA national cemetery
+#### If you have a pre-need decision letter confirming they can be buried in a VA national cemetery:

 To start, you may want to choose a funeral director to help you plan the burial.
 Then either you or the funeral director can call the National Cemetery Scheduling Office at <span class="tel">800-535-1117</span> to request a burial.

 You don’t need to do anything else except prepare yourself and your family for the funeral.
 [Find out what to expect at a funeral](/burials-and-memorials/military-funerals/).

-#### I don't have a pre-need decision letter
+#### If you don't have a pre-need decision letter:

 To start, you may want to choose a funeral director to help you plan the burial.
 Then either you or the funeral director will need to take these 2 steps to apply for a burial.